Freiling87/CCU/CCU/Scratchpad.md

 Acts like a key, but when activated the agent will read text out loud that's specific to a Container type This will be EXTREMELY annoying with Gravestones, which is kinda funny
 ##			C	Sugar System
-Merchant Type: Sugar Only
+Merchant Type: Sugar Shack √
-Buyer Type: Sugar Only
+Passive: Keep Moving (Acts like Stinger, but doesn't betray you.
+Red herring)
-Passive: Stinger (Calls cops if you sell or buy contraband) And also the entire Drug Dealer mod series.
+Passive: Stinger (Calls cops and flees level if you sell or buy contraband) And also the entire Drug Dealer mod series.
 ##			T	Legacy Updater
 ###				T!
 Challenges